schaDev/GreenCoding-showcase/README.md

 [![Java](https://img.shields.io/badge/Made%20with-Java-orange)](https://openjdk.java.net)

-This projects project contains showcases on GreenCoding
+This projects project contains showcases on GreenCoding in java

 # What is GreenCoding?